EXPLORE TAYLORS FALLS, MN & ST. CROIX FALLS, WI

 More than 12,000 years ago, an immense flow of glacial ice sculpted a landscape of remarkable beauty across Wisconsin.
 As the glacier retreated, it left behind a variety of unique landscape features.
 These glacial remnants are now considered among the world’s finest examples of how continental glaciation sculpts our planet.

-The Mammoth Challenge is a completely free event created by the Ice Age Trail Alliance to promote and celebrate the beauty of this amazing trail that stretches all the way across the state of Wisconsin.
-During the month of October, simply track 40 miles of activity anywhere on the Ice Age Trail (hiking, walking, running, or backpacking), AND visit three of the Trail Communities.
+The Mammoth Hike Challenge is a completely free event created by the Ice Age Trail Alliance to promote and celebrate the beauty of this amazing trail that stretches all the way across the state of Wisconsin.
+During the month of October, simply track 41 miles of activity anywhere on the Ice Age Trail (hiking, walking, running, or backpacking), AND visit three of the Trail Communities.
 To participate, register at the IATA site, and then log your success as you make your way along the trail!
-If you reach the goal of 40 miles of activity, and you visit three trail communities, you will earn a hiking certificate and a limited-edition patch celebrating the 40th anniversary (and bragging rights!)
+If you reach the goal of 41 miles of activity, and you visit three trail communities, you will earn a hiking certificate and a commemorative patch (and bragging rights!)
 You have the whole month of October to complete the challenge.
 This is a great opportunity to explore!

 You can start anywhere on the trail, but we would be delighted if you would start right here in St. Croix Falls, WI!
 It makes a great start point (it is the Western Terminus of the trail) meaning the trail literally starts (or ends, depending on your route) right along the high bluffs of the St. Croix River inside Interstate Park, WI.